elephantscale/es-training-new/ai-nlp/slides/Text-Vectorization.md

 ---

-## Issues with Ont Hot Encoding Words
+## Issues with One Hot Encoding Words

 * **'Curse of dimensionality'**: As our vocabulary grows, the dimension of vector is going to grow